hanifhefaz/LaravelToDo/README.md

 ![Dashboard](/GithubImages/dashboard.png?raw=true)

 You can navigate through the navbar and view tasks, filter them, add new one or edit and delete them.
+Tasks can only be deleted or edited by the users, who have created them.
 Here is the tasks index page:

 ![Tasks](/GithubImages/tasks_index.png?raw=true)

-And here is the filter page:
+Tasks can be filtered using the date, or assigneed to a specific user, or created by a specific user. here is the filter page:

 ![Filter](/GithubImages/filter.png?raw=true)